Popemobile: History

+Usage by John Paul II

-The first time that John Paul II traveled to his home country, the white vehicle was based on the Polish mark FSC Star, a small truck from a firm in Starachowice.
+The first time that John Paul II traveled to his home country in 1979, he was transported in the white vehicle based on the Polish Star 660 truck from a firm FSC Star.
 For John Paul II's visit to Ireland in 1979, Ford Ireland donated a D series truck which was adapted by OBAM coachbuilders; in 2017 it was available for private rental in Dublin.
 It was bigger than the truck used later in Vatican City.
-Another popemobile was a modified Mercedes-Benz with a small windowed enclosure in the back where the pope sits.
+Another popemobile was a modified Mercedes-Benz with a small windowed enclosure in the back where the Pope sits.
 A converted 230 G Mercedes-Benz G-Class was built for John Paul II's visit to Germany in 1980.
-A later model was presented to John Paul II in June 2002 based on a Mercedes-Benz M-Class sports-utility vehicle built in the United States.
-A Fiat Campagnola was used during transit within Vatican City and during Masses at St. Peter's Square.

 Following the attempted assassination of John Paul II in 1981, the popemobile was fitted with bulletproof glass.
 British Leyland supplied both Leyland T45 lorry-based and Range Rover SUV-based armored popemobiles in 1982 for the pope's visit to the United Kingdom.
-One of the two T45-based vehicles used was sold at auction in 2006 for 37,000 GBP, the other is kept in the British Commercial Vehicle Museum in Leyland, UK.
-One of the Range Rovers is exhibited at the National Museum of Funeral History (Houston, Texas).
-The pope used a popemobile derived from the SEAT Panda model during his visit to Spain in 1982; this specific car was open-air with a grab handle in front so that the pope could stand still and greet the crowds while moving.
-The pope entered the Camp Nou football stadium in Barcelona, driving through the assembled crowds celebrating Mass for a congregation of over 121,000 on 17 November 1982.

-During the pope's visit to Canada in 1984, a modified GMC Sierra was used as a base, rebuilt by the Thibault Fire Engines Company in Pierreville, Quebec.
+One of the two T45-based vehicles used was sold at auction in 2006 for £37,000, the other is kept in the British Commercial Vehicle Museum in Leyland, UK.
+One of the Range Rovers is exhibited at the National Museum of Funeral History in Houston, Texas.
+The Pope used a popemobile derived from the SEAT Panda model during his visit to Spain in 1982; this specific car was open-air with a grab handle in front so that the Pope could stand still and greet the crowds while moving.
+The Pope entered the Camp Nou football stadium in Barcelona, driving through the assembled crowds celebrating Mass for a congregation of over 121,000 on 17 November 1982.During the Pope's visit to Canada in 1984, a modified GMC Sierra was used as a base, rebuilt by the Thibault Fire Engines Company in Pierreville, Quebec.
 It was subsequently used for the 1998 papal visit to Cuba and was displayed at the Canada Science and Technology Museum in Ottawa in 2005.
 The second truck built by the Thibault Fire Engines Company was sent back to the Vatican in 1984.

 During the papal visit to the United States in September 1987, a pair of Mercedes-Benz 230 G popemobiles were flown to Washington, D.C., and modified by the United States Secret Service to provide access to the papal compartment from the driver's cabin, a design that continued to be used after the trip.
 One of these vehicles has been retired and is currently on display at the Mercedes-Benz Museum in Stuttgart, Germany.